Estimating Causal Effects for Binary Outcomes Using Per-Decision Inverse Probability Weighting: Definitions and Assumptions

 We use overbar to denote a sequence of variables: for example, $\bar{A}_{t}=(A_{1},A_{2},\ldots,A_{t})$.
 Information accrued from an individual up to decision point $t$ is denoted by $H_t = (X_1,A_1,X_2,A_2,\ldots,$ $X_{t-1},A_{t-1},X_t) = (\bar{X}_t,\bar{A}_{t-1})$.
 At each $t$, $A_t$ is randomized with randomization probability depending on $H_t$, denoted by $p_t(H_t) = P(A_t = 1 \mid H_t)$.

-We consider MRTs where the proximal outcome takes binary value and is defined over a window of length $\Delta$ (of decision points) following each decision point; \readd{the same proximal outcome was considered by \cite{qian2021estimating}.} Here $\Delta \geq 1$ is a fixed positive integer.
-This window is the ``proximal outcome window'' referred to in Section \ref{sec:introduction}. \readd{Formally, suppose $Y_{t,\Delta}$ is a function of $H_{t + \Delta}$; i.e., the definition of the proximal outcome for decision point $t$ can depend on anything observed up to and including $X_{t+\Delta}$.} For example, if $\Delta = 1$, then $Y_{t,\Delta}$ is a function of $H_{t + 1}$, i.e., is observed before $A_{t+1}$.
+We consider MRTs where the proximal outcome takes a binary value and is defined over a window of length $\Delta$ (of decision points) following each decision point; the same proximal outcome was considered by \citet{qian2021estimating}.
+Here $\Delta \geq 1$ is a fixed positive integer.
+This window is the ``proximal outcome window'' referred to in Section \ref{sec:introduction}.
+Formally, suppose $Y_{t,\Delta}$ is a function of $H_{t + \Delta}$; i.e., the definition of the proximal outcome for decision point $t$ can depend on anything observed up to \readdBiostat{time $t+\Delta$ and} including $X_{t+\Delta}$.
+For example, if $\Delta = 1$, then $Y_{t,\Delta}$ is a function of $H_{t + 1}$, i.e., is observed before $A_{t+1}$.
 If $\Delta = 2$, then $Y_{t,\Delta}$ is a function of $H_{t+2}$, in which case additional treatments (precisely $A_{t+1}$ in this case) can occur before the value of $Y_{t,\Delta}$ is observed.
 Figure \ref{fig:data-structure} depicts for the case of $\Delta = 3$ a few consecutive decision points and the variables we defined, except for the $R$-variables which will be defined in Section \ref{subsec:maximum-property}.

-In the Drink Less MRT, the decision point is everyday at 8pm.
-Each individual is in the study for $T = 30$ days. $A_t$ is whether a push notification is delivered at 8pm on day $t$. $X_t$ include baseline variables and time-varying variables such as the number of days in the study and user's previous interaction with the app.
+In the Drink Less MRT, the decision point is every day at 8 pm.
+Each participant is in the study for $T = 30$ days. $A_t$ is whether a push notification is delivered at 8 pm on day $t$. $X_t$ includes baseline variables and time-varying variables such as the number of days in the study and the user's previous interaction with the app.
 The researchers deemed that it is always appropriate to deliver push notifications, so $I_t = 1$ for all $t$.
-The proximal outcome, $Y_{t,\Delta}$, is whether the individual logged in to the app in the subsequent 72 hours; thus $\Delta = 3$.
+The proximal outcome, $Y_{t,\Delta}$, is whether the participant logged in to the app in the subsequent $\Delta$ days, where we consider $\Delta = 1,\ldots, 5$ in separate analyses.

+\readdBiostat{In the HeartSteps I MRT, the decision point occurs five times a day during the morning commute, lunchtime, mid-afternoon, evening commute, and after dinner.
+Each participant is in the study for $T = 210$ decision points (which amounts to 42 days). $A_t$ is whether an activity suggestion is delivered at decision point $t$. $X_t$ includes baseline variables and time-varying variables such as the participant's previous step count. $I_t = 0$ if the participant is driving, already walking, or with no internet connection.
+The proximal outcome, $Y_{t,\Delta}$, is whether the participant takes more steps than a given threshold in the next 24 hours (so $\Delta = 5$).
+We consider a few thresholds from 5,000 to 12,000 steps in separate analyses.}